Social Work- Master of Arts

-All prospective graduate students seeking admission to the Greater Miami Valley Joint Master of Art in Social Work (MASW) Program will apply directly to the Miami University Graduate School and the Department of Family Science and Social Work (FSW).
-Students will need to complete and submit the Miami University graduate application, submit their university transcript(s), submit 3 letters of reference and a personal goal and accomplishment statement.
-Each of the aforementioned items should be completed and uploaded in the Graduate School application.
-Students admitted to the 2 year Full-time or 3 year Part-time MASW Program must have an overall GPA of 3.00 or higher, or its equivalent.
-Students admitted to the Advanced Standing MASW Program must have an overall GPA of 3.25 or higher, or its equivalent as well as an undergraduate degree in social work.
+All prospective graduate students seeking admission to the Greater Miami Valley Joint Master of Art in Social Work (MASW) Program should apply directly to the Miami University Graduate School.
+Students will need to submit the Miami University graduate application, university transcript(s) from their most recent university, 3 letters of recommendation, resume, and a personal statement regarding goals and accomplishments.
+Each of the aforementioned items should be uploaded in the Graduate School application.
+Students admitted to the Traditional program are expected to have an overall GPA of 3.00 or higher.
+Students admitted to the Advanced Standing MASW Program are expected to have an overall GPA of 3.25 or higher, as well as an undergraduate degree in social work.

-The Greater Miami Valley MASW Program offered by Miami University and Wright State University seeks to prepare students to become advanced generalist social work professionals who use critical thinking skills, as well as the differential application of advanced social work knowledge, theories, skills, values and ethics.
-Our program focuses on building social work skills for assessing and interviewing across the micro, mezzo, exo, and macro systems.
-Through an equitable collaboration between Miami University and Wright State University our graduate program in social work seeks to provide education, knowledge, and skills for professional social workers to successfully empower and support oppressed and disenfranchised populations as well as the professional skills needed to build a successful career.
+The Greater Miami Valley MASW Program seeks to prepare students to become advanced generalist social work professionals who use critical thinking skills, as well as social work knowledge, theories, skills, values and ethics.
+Our program focuses on building the capacity of our graduates to engage, assess, intervene and evaluate across the micro, mezzo, exo, and macro systems.
+Our courses and field education program are designed to provide the knowledge and skills to successfully empower our graduates for a successful social work career.

-Collectively the foundation courses provide students with the knowledge, values, and skills required for generalist social work practice:
+Collectively these foundation courses provide those students with an undergraduate degree outside of the social work field with the knowledge, values, and skills required for generalist social work practice: